proxystore/tpds24-evaluation/README.md

 http://127.0.0.1:8888/lab?token=<TOKEN>
 ```

-The `notebooks/` directory contains one notebook for each experiment in the SC24 submission.
+The `notebooks/` directory contains one notebook for each experiment in the TPDS submission.
 Open one of `notebooks/0-task-pipelining.ipynb`, `notebooks/1-stream-scaling.ipynb`, and `notebooks/2-memory-management.ipynb` to analyze the data produced by the above experiments.
 At the bottom of each notebook is a section called "Analyze Results" containing a `path` variable to the results of the experiment you want to analyze.
 Update the `path` variable and run the notebook to produce figures.